thomasvandoren/sentiment-cli/README.md

 # sentiment-cli
 CLI utility for easily running sentiment analysis on text.

+Configure your terminal to use AWS Comprehend, e.g. by setting AWS_PROFILE env var or running `aws configure`.

 ```
 pipenv install
 pipenv run python sentiment.py # when there are no args, it uses pasteboard